vmartsynovskyy/471project/README.md

 ./gpac/bin/gcc/gpac -k -logs=dash@info httpin:src=http://localhost:8080/scientific.mpd @0 dashin:algo=panda:aggressive=yes @0 ffdec @0 compositor:player=base:FID=compose:mbuf=15000
 ```

 The expected output should be the video starting with low quality and the quality should increase until both players reach the 512 kbit level.
+Since this algorithm uses
+AIMD, there maybe a sawtooth pattern in the qualities with slow increases followed by a rapid drop.

 ### Case #3